MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write-product.md

 Finance and Operations | Other Dynamics 365 apps | Description
 -----------------------|--------------------------------|---
 Released products V2 | msdyn\_sharedproductdetails | The **msdyn\_sharedproductdetails** entity contains the fields from Finance and Operations apps that define the product, and that contain the product's financial and management information.
 The following table shows the mappings.
-CDS released distinct products | Product | The **Product** entity contains the fields that define the product.
+Common Data Service released distinct products | Product | The **Product** entity contains the fields that define the product.
 It includes individual products (products with subtype product) and the product variants.
 The following table shows the mappings.
 Product number identified barcode | msdyn\_productbarcodes | Product bar codes are used to uniquely identify products.
 Default order settings | msdyn\_productdefaultordersettings
 Product specific default order settings | msdyn_productdefaultordersettings